Rafase282/MyFCCWiki/HTML-&-CSS.md

 `<input type="text" placeholder="cat photo URL">`

-## Create a Form Element
-> You can build web forms that actually submit data to a server using nothing more than pure HTML.
+## Create a Form ElementYou can build web forms that actually submit data to a server using nothing more than pure HTML.
 You can do this by specifying an action on your form element.
 For example: `<form action="/url-where-you-want-to-submit-form-data"></form>`.

 `<form action="/submit-cat-photo"><input type="text" placeholder="cat photo URL"></form>`